 [Unity](#) has a very good example of this bias.
 If you have worked in Unity 2D you are almost certainly familiar with the fact that all Vectors for 2D Game Objects, are actually 3D despite the 2D environment.
-This is because Unity was built as a 3D Game Engine.
-When they went to make 2D they chose to bandaid this solution by pretending the Z axis did not exist.
+This is because Unity was originally built as a 3D Game Engine.
+After initial success they decided to make a 2D version.
+And when they did, rather than completely modify Unity internals, They sanely chose to bandaid this original 3D environment by pretending the Z axis did not exist.

-In other words, what I call "Developmental Bias" is when Development Tools implement ideas with specific assumptions or panderings to a certain type of Game; It is not detrimental to development.
+In other words, what I call "Developmental Bias" is when Development Tools implement ideas with specific assumptions or pandering to a certain type of Game; It is not detrimental to development.
 However it can certainly muddy the waters.

 Modern Game engines have hundreds if not thousands of small bias' plaguing their Renderers, Physics, Lighting, etc. While Awperative does not claim to be a 100% bias free system.
-I believe it is quite close, and certainly more effective than any Game Engine by many many times.
+I believe it is quite close, and certainly more effective than any Game Engine by many times.